Lord Mountbatten: Later career

-Mountbatten served his final posting at the Admiralty as First Sea Lord and Chief of the Naval Staff from April 1955 to July 1959, the position which his father had held some forty years before.
+Mountbatten served his final posting at the Admiralty as First Sea Lord and Chief of the Naval Staff from April 1955 to July 1959, a position his father had held some forty years earlier.
 This was the first time in Royal Naval history that a father and son had both attained such high office.
 He was promoted to Admiral of the Fleet on 22 October 1956.

-In the Suez Crisis of 1956, Mountbatten strongly advised his old friend Prime Minister Anthony Eden against the Conservative government's plans to seize the Suez Canal in conjunction with France and Israel.
-He argued that such a move would destabilize the Middle East, undermine the authority of the United Nations, divide the Commonwealth and diminish Britain's global standing.
+During the Suez Crisis of 1956, Mountbatten strongly advised Prime Minister Anthony Eden, an old friend, against the Conservative government's plan to seize the Suez Canal in conjunction with France and Israel.
+He argued that such a move would destabilise the Middle East, undermine the authority of the United Nations, divide the Commonwealth, and diminish Britain's global standing.
 His advice was not taken.
-Eden insisted that Mountbatten not resign.
-Instead, he worked hard to prepare the Royal Navy for war with characteristic professionalism and thoroughness.
+Eden insisted that Mountbatten should not resign, and Mountbatten instead worked hard to prepare the Royal Navy for war with characteristic professionalism and thoroughness.

-Despite his military rank, Mountbatten was ignorant as to the physics involved in a nuclear explosion and had to be reassured that the fission reactions from the Bikini Atoll tests would not spread through the oceans and blow up the planet.
-As Mountbatten became more familiar with this new form of weaponry, he increasingly grew opposed to its use in combat.
-At the same time, he realised the potential usefulness of nuclear energy, especially in submarine propulsion.
-Mountbatten expressed his feelings towards the use of nuclear weapons in combat in his article "A Military Commander Surveys The Nuclear Arms Race", which was published shortly after his death in International Security in the Winter of 1979–1980.
+Despite his military rank, Mountbatten was initially ignorant of the physics involved in a nuclear explosion and had to be reassured that the fission reactions from the Bikini Atoll tests would not spread through the oceans and destroy the planet.
+As he became more familiar with this new form of weaponry, he grew increasingly opposed to its use in combat, while at the same time recognising the potential value of nuclear energy, particularly for submarine propulsion.
+He later expressed his views on the use of nuclear weapons in his article "A Military Commander Surveys The Nuclear Arms Race", published shortly after his death in International Security in the Winter of 1979–1980.

-After leaving the Admiralty, Mountbatten took the position of Chief of the Defence Staff.
-He served in this post for six years during which he was able to consolidate the three service departments of the military branch into a single Ministry of Defence.
-Ian Jacob, co-author of the 1963 Report on the Central Organisation of Defence that served as the basis of these reforms, described Mountbatten as "universally mistrusted in spite of his great qualities".
-On their election in October 1964, the Wilson ministry had to decide whether to renew his appointment the following July.
+After leaving the Admiralty, Mountbatten became Chief of the Defence Staff.
+He served in this post for six years, during which he oversaw the consolidation of the three service departments into a single Ministry of Defence.
+Ian Jacob, co-author of the 1963 Report on the Central Organisation of Defence that underpinned these reforms, described Mountbatten as "universally mistrusted in spite of his great qualities".
+Following the election of the Wilson ministry in October 1964, the government had to decide whether to renew his appointment the following July.
 The Defence Secretary, Denis Healey, interviewed the forty most senior officials in the Ministry of Defence; only one, Sir Kenneth Strong, a personal friend of Mountbatten, recommended his reappointment.
-"When I told Dickie of my decision not to reappoint him," recalls Healey, "he slapped his thigh and roared with delight; but his eyes told a different story."
+Healey later recalled, "When I told Dickie of my decision not to reappoint him, he slapped his thigh and roared with delight; but his eyes told a different story."

-Mountbatten was appointed Colonel of The Life Guards and Gold Stick in Waiting on 29 January 1965 and Life Colonel Commandant of the Royal Marines the same year.
-He was Governor of the Isle of Wight from 20 July 1965 and then the first Lord Lieutenant of the Isle of Wight from 1 April 1974.
+Mountbatten was appointed Colonel of The Life Guards and Gold Stick in Waiting on 29 January 1965, and Life Colonel Commandant of the Royal Marines later that year.
+He served as Governor of the Isle of Wight from 20 July 1965, and became the island's first Lord Lieutenant on 1 April 1974.